 Another important tool is technology monitoring , which involves monitoring scientific publications, conferences, and industrial forums .
 Advances in specific areas such as nanotechnology and advanced materials illustrate this trend well: they are often explored and discussed in research articles and conferences long before materializing in patent filings.
 This monitoring allows companies to stay at the forefront of innovation and anticipate changes in their field.

-Additionally, professional social networks like LinkedIn and collaboration platforms like GitHub offer valuable insights into current trends, expertise, and ongoing collaborations in various technical domains.
-Thus, following opinion leaders and innovators in the field of artificial intelligence on these platforms can reveal new directions and collaborations that are not yet formalized by patents.
+Therefore, following thought leaders and innovators in the field of artificial intelligence on these platforms can reveal emerging directions and collaborations that are not yet formalized by patents.

 This holistic approach, combining patent bases with diversified information sources, allows companies to develop a richer and more current understanding of the innovative environment in which they operate.